megaannum/vimside/README.md

         git clone $repo
     done;

-Note that you also with pathogen have to run *make* on the appropriate make file inside the plugin.
+Note that you also with pathogen have to run *make* on the appropriate make file inside the vimproc plugin directory.

 ## Ensime Install